rromank/interview-questions/transactions.md

 ### Method visibility and @Transactional
 When using proxies, you should apply the `@Transactional` annotation only to methods with public visibility.
 If you do annotate protected, private or package-visible methods with the `@Transactional` annotation, no error is raised, but the annotated method does not exhibit the configured transactional settings.
 Consider the use of AspectJ (see below) if you need to annotate non-public methods.

+---

+### Default proxy mode and fully initialized proxy
+In proxy mode (which is the default), only external method calls coming in through the proxy are intercepted.
+This means that self-invocation, in effect, a method within the target object calling another method of the target object, will not lead to an actual transaction at runtime even if the invoked method is marked with `@Transactiona`l.
+Also, the proxy must be fully initialized to provide the expected behaviour so you should not rely on this feature in your initialization code, i.e.` @PostConstruct`.